Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 ---

 ## 🧭 Overview
-This study proposes a multi-facet facial recognition model based on the K-Nearest Neighbors (KNN) algorithm for recording and verifying student attendance during examination scenarios.
-The model was trained to operate under different conditions by leveraging 990 pre-registered students’ image data captured across multiple settings.
+This research proposes a multi-facet facial recognition model based on the K-Nearest Neighbors (KNN) algorithm for recording and verifying student attendance during examination scenarios.
+The model was trained on a dataset of 990 images to operate under different conditions by leveraging pre-registered students’ data captured across multiple settings.
 The process involved face detection using a pre-trained Haar Cascade classifier, followed by face alignment and encoding into 128-dimensional vectors using a ResNet-based approach, which were then classified by the KNN algorithm.
 Evaluation across static images, video, and real-time camera feeds achieved an accuracy of over 99.00% with a response time of 6.00s seconds.
 Compared to traditional manual attendance systems, the proposed model provides an efficient solution for examination verification, effectively mitigating recognition challenges caused by varying environmental and facial conditions.